gwlilabmit/Ram_Y_complex/readme.md

 ## Scripts and figures accompanying _Diverse Primary and Secondary Structural Features Are Associated With Y Complex-Dependent mRNA Maturation in Bacillus subtilis_

 Below you will find detailed instructions for recreating each figure/means of analysis presented in the paper.
+If you have questions that are beyond the scope of the paper or this repository please contact me.

 ### Figure 1
 ![Figure 1](figures/fig1.png)